Careful drivers avoid accidents

 Here are a few more tips:

-• Adjust for conditions.
-According to the Department of Transportation, about 21 percent of vehicle accidents are weather-related.
-Weather-related crashes kill more people annually than large-scale weather disasters do.
+• Weather-related crashes kill more people annually than large-scale weather disasters do.
 Good drivers adapt when there’s wind, rain, sleet, or snow.
 Give yourself more time to get to your destination and if conditions warrant, call or send a message before you leave, letting whoever is expecting you know that you may be a little late.

 • Stay aware and awake.
 If you’re tired, consider pulling off and getting some rest or asking someone else to take a turn in the driver’s seat.
-A 2022 survey from the Centers for Disease Control and Prevention said that one in 25 drivers reported having fallen asleep while driving in the previous 30 days.
+According to a 2025 survey by the National Sleep Foundation, more than one in five drivers say they’ve driven drowsy at least once in the past month.

 • Aim high.
 Look ahead at least 1–1½ blocks in urban areas or ¼ mile at high speeds.
 Aiming high in steering keeps you on a straighter path and your focus on the entire road, rather than just the area immediately in front of you.